[EN] Travelling Salesman Problem I - Encoding and Operators

 In the source code for this lesson (package

-Coordinates class has a method that can calculate the distance).
+Coordinates class has a method that can calculate the distance, in Python the function distance computes it).
 We have several inputs:

 tsp_evropa.in contains the coordinates of the capitals of European countries (including Russia and Iceland).
 Other inputs are randomly generated all around the Earth,